matloff/fastStat/README.md

 call to **hist()**.

-Where the Bias-Variance Tradeoff really becomes an isssue is in prediction/machine learning contexts, to be covered later .
+Where the Bias-Variance Tradeoff really becomes an isssue is in prediction/machine learning contexts, to be covered later.

-# Lesson MULTI:  Multivariate Distributions
+# Lesson MULTI:  Multivariate Distributions and Correlation

 Say we have continuous random variables X and Y.  We of course can talk about their density functions f<sub>X</sub> and f<sub>Y</sub>, but it's also important to talk about how they vary (or not) *together*.
-Here are a few facts:
+First, the basics:

 * f<sub>X,Y</sub>(u,v) = &part;/&part;u &part;/&part;v F<sub>X,Y</sub>(u,v) =
 P(x &le;u and y &le;v)